etal/cnvkit/doc/pipeline.rst

 target region size and the fold-enrichment of sequencing reads in targeted regions, such that roughly the same number of reads are mapped to on-- and off-target bins on average --- roughly proportional to the level of on-target enrichment.
+The :ref:`autobin` command (below) can quickly estimate these values, but you are free to specify your own.

-The preliminary coverage information can be obtained with the script CalculateHsMetrics in the Picard suite (http://picard.sourceforge.net/), or from the console output of the CNVkit :ref:`coverage` command when run on the target regions.
+Average off-target coverage depths can also be obtained with the script CalculateHsMetrics in the Picard suite (http://picard.sourceforge.net/), or from the console output of the CNVkit :ref:`coverage` command when run on the target regions.